 Furthermore, it is very important that you inform patients about what you are going to do.
 It may be that this convinces them to inform the relevant party themselves, which is always a preferable option.

-Breaking confidentiality just to vent to your friends is not beneficial to the patient, nor does it prevent danger to someone else.
+Breaking confidentiality and disclosing identifiable patient information just to vent to your friends is not beneficial to the patient, nor does it prevent danger to someone else.
 This is therefore unacceptable, and alternative coping mechanisms are needed.

 With regards to publishing care reports – this has far more potential to be acceptable, as publications benefit other clinicians and patients, but this completely relies on the patient’s consent.

-You need to understand how you can apply the key ethics pillars when you think about a patient’s confidentiality.
+You need to understand how you can apply the key ethics pillars when you think about confidentiality.

 For autonomy, you should think about: